MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Get-AzureManagedCacheAccessKey.md

 # Get-AzureManagedCacheAccessKey

 ## SYNOPSIS
-Gets the access keys for an azure_2 Cache.
+Gets the access keys for an Azure Cache.

 ## SYNTAX